mukundbhudia/find-prime/README.md

 ## Usage

-Once a production release has been built (see Develepment), within the repo directory run `cargo run START_PRIME MAX_PRIMES_TO_FIND` (with arguments just like in the Develepment section).
+Once a production release has been built (see Development), within the repo directory run `cargo run START_PRIME MAX_PRIMES_TO_FIND` (with arguments just like in the Development section).

 ### Small example